sunknudsen/tube-manager/README.md

 ### Step 1: go to https://console.developers.google.com

-### Step 2: create project, enable “YouTube Data API v3” and “YouTube Analytics API” APIs and create “OAuth client ID” credentials
+### Step 2: create project, enable “YouTube Data API v3” and “YouTube Analytics API” APIs and create “OAuth client ID” credentials (required scopes: `.../auth/yt-analytics.readonly` and `.../auth/youtube.force-ssl`)

 This is where we get the values of `youtube.clientId` and `youtube.clientSecret`.